Geometric insights into robust portfolio construction: Introduction

-Concretely, we aim to promote the important benefits related to improving the conditioning of the covariance matrix in the out-of-sample performance of an asset portfolio if the estimated covariance matrix is used for decision making.
+At a superficial level this work seems to merely promote the important benefits related to improving the conditioning of the covariance matrix in the out-of-sample performance of an asset portfolio if the estimated covariance matrix is used for decision making -- a widely known idea that is common cause.
 However, here we specifically promote these benefits in the sense of reducing the angle between the direction of the optimal portfolio in the control space relative to that of the expected asset returns.
-We feel that this better explains where and how improved conditioning may be beneficial.
-This is explicitly demonstrated when mean-variance optimisation is strictly followed in an investment process.
-We hope that this provides insights into how to better manage the combined impact of return expectations and covariance estimation when making asset allocation decisions that require the explicit inversion of the covariance matrix and are governed by the gearing requirement (explicit or implicit).
+This is a refined perspective with a sound theoretical motivation.
+This specificity better explains {\it where} and {\it how} improved conditioning may be beneficial.

-This will also provide the added advantage of an intuitive geometric interpretation that can be robust.
-The key insight is that it is not merely covariance matrix inversion, hence error maximisation more generally, that is problematic, but rather that the inversion of a poorly conditioned covariance matrix pushes the direction of an optimal portfolio erroneously away from the direction of expected returns.
-This implies that when improving the conditioning of a covariance matrix this should be done in a way that pulls the optimal portfolio towards the direction of expected returns -- irrespective of whether or not one may be in the presence of constraints.
-One should first find a shrunk covariance matrix that achieves this, and then ensure that constraints are satisfied.
+Theoretically, the key insight is that it is not merely covariance matrix inversion, hence error maximisation more generally, that is problematic, but rather that the inversion of a poorly conditioned covariance matrix pushes the direction of an optimal portfolio erroneously away from the direction of expected returns.
+This implies that when improving the conditioning of a covariance matrix this should be done in a way that pulls the optimal portfolio back towards the direction of expected returns -- irrespective of whether or not one may be in the presence of constraints.
+Merely improving the conditioning may prove to be sub-optimal.

+Practically, these insights support the perspective promoted by \citet{ALS2019}, that an equally weighted portfolio is not always preferable to a mean-variance solution.
+We provide a distribution free argument that even with poor forecast ability and the impact of estimation uncertainty, that there can be an advantage to using mean-variance portfolio theory, over an equally weighted (or any risk only) portfolio construction.